Your Journey to Adopting a Loving Companion

 Adoption Fees

 Adoption fees include microchipping, vaccinations, relevant testing, and spaying/ neutering the pet.
-Adoption fees are always waived for animals who have been in our care for more than three months.
+Adoption fees for long-term residents are discounted by 50%.

 Cats

-Cats and small animal adoptions are always buy one, get one free!
+Cat and small animal adoptions are buy one, get one free (for animals over 6 months of age)!

 Looking for an Expert Rodent Exterminator?